 Here are some links, which shine some more light on this general Facebook monopoly subject:

 As for curing my own bias, and looking for praise for the FTC, I did a search, and the vast majority of the results are about how the FTC has been hitting Facebook on user data (instead of it’s technology monopoly, which is the real issue here), and not going to break up the company, which should have happened a very long time ago.

 Please see my sister-sites, SilencedOrganic.com for exposure of the marginalizing of organic tobacco.
 If organic tobacco were made law, it would prevent about 38,000 cases of lung cancer, per year, in the U.S. alone.
 The Facebook page for that is https://www.facebook.com/SilencedOrganic

 My other site is StateThugs.com, for hard evidence of the U.S. State Department doing drug running and money laundering through their contractors.
 The Facebook page for that is https://www.facebook.com/StateThugs

 Contact me if you like: MonopolyWars.email@example.com

-All images on this website are authorized by the educational purposes clause of the Fair Use doctrine.
+All images and content on this website are authorized by the educational purposes clause of the Fair Use doctrine.